 Enough of containers lets get back to its implementation…

-- It provides a uniform and standard runtime environment where the functionality of an app packed into container remains unchanged whether its running on developers laptop or datacenter or a cloud provider e.g. AWS or Azure
+Docker provides a uniform and standard runtime environment where the functionality of an app packed into container remains unchanged whether its running on developers laptop or datacenter or a cloud provider e.g. AWS or Azure.

 Docker engine/Docker daemon is a standardized runtime environment, that looks and feels the same no matter what platform it’s running on making application portability super simple.